kaloporirbor/kaloporirbor/README.md

 ## Personal Insight

-Bipul Sheikh hails from the serene town of Saindaha, Palashbari, in Gaibandha, Bangladesh.
+Bipul Sheikh hails from the serene village of Saindaha, Palashbari, in Gaibandha, Bangladesh.
 He loss of his first wife, Kohinur Parvin, during childbirth.
 Her Daughter name of Tasfia Jannat.

 In a subsequent chapter of his life, Bipul got his new marriage to Razia Sultana.